-Unrecognized emotional and physical trauma have long been cited as contributing factors to addiction.
+Unrecognized emotional and physical trauma has long been cited as contributing factors to addiction.
 You may not know why you drink as much as you do.
 You may not recognize why you abuse dangerous drugs.
 You’re confused about body image so you over-eat or under-eat.

 EMDR is a multi-step process of recovery.

 EMDR therapy is a non-invasive means to train the brain to respond differently to long-buried emotional trauma.
-During EMDR therapy, many people experience an “Aha moment” when they suddenly recall a traumatic incident, long forgotten, but affecting quality of life every single day.
+During EMDR therapy, many people experience an “Aha moment” when they suddenly recall a traumatic incident, long forgotten, but affecting the quality of life every single day.

 The Benefits of EMDR Explained

 Fernando describes the benefits of EMDR, a therapy that is evolving as practitioners learn more about the brain’s response to reprogramming long-embedded traumatic memories.